 SUMMARY: With the a6400, Sony has created a camera that strikes a successful balance between the needs of consumers and professional enthusiasts.
 The Sony a6400 is equipped with features like a 24.2 MP Exmor CMOS sensor, a 0.02-second autofocus speed, real-time autofocus and targeting functionalities empowered by machine learning technology, a 180-degree tiltable LCD touchscreen, and 4K video recording at 24, 25, or 30fps.
 The camera also supports Bluetooth, NFC, and Wi-Fi.

 OUR TAKE: The Sony a6400 is a great mid-market camera for marketers who want something more advanced than an entry-level product but without the cost of a professional-level unit.
-Its 4K video functionalities are reliably great, and unlike other cameras at this price point, you don’t have to worry about your footage being cropped or cut off after a certain amount of time has transpired—you’re free to film until the battery dies if you want.
-Some users may want to upgrade the a6400 with a full-frame lens—the FE 24-105mm is a popular option—at some point, but the out-of-box capabilities should be more than enough for your video marketing needs.
+Its 4K video functionalities are reliably excellent.
+Unlike other cameras at this price point, you don’t have to worry about your footage being cropped or cut off after a certain amount of time has transpired—you’re free to film until the battery dies if you want.
+Some users may wish to upgrade the a6400 with a full-frame lens—the FE 24-105mm is a popular option—at some point, but the out-of-box capabilities should be more than enough for your video marketing needs.

 SUMMARY: Sony’s ZV-1 is a camera made with content creators and vloggers in mind.
 While it shares similar tech with Sony’s RX100 line, the ZV-1 branches out by focusing more on video-friendly capabilities and features.
 For example, ZV-1 includes image stabilization, face and eye detection, autofocus, and a metering system to maintain proper exposure in changing light conditions.
 Other features for videographers include a built-in microphone, 4K recording at 24 or 30fps, and a product showcase mode that automatically adjusts the focus when an object is centered.